 Shortly after crossing the bridge, the Johnson Lake trail reenters the forest and turns west along the northern shore of the Banff lake.
 Watch for a bench with even more amazing views of Cascade Mountain across Johnson Lake.

-Approximately 300m after leaving the bridge, you’ll reach the trail junction for the two north shore Johnson Lake hiking trails:
+Approximately 300m after leaving the bridge, you’ll reach the trail junction for the two north shore Johnson Lake hiking trails.
+The inner trail stays close to the shores of Johnson Lake, while the outer trail gives hikers an elevated vantage point for this beautiful Banff lake.

-Johnson Lake – North Shore – Inner Trail
+Johnson Lake – North Shore – Lakeshore Trail

 This leg of the Johnson Lake hiking trail hugs the shoreline along the bottom of a short, but steep hill.
 Never straying far from the shores of Johnson Lake, this leg of the hiking trail is reasonably flat and easy.